C-D-Lewis/node-microservices/README.md

   communicate, as well as providing a single entry-point for the outside world to communicate with any single app, using a standard message format.
 * [`guestlist`](apps/guestlist) - API service that grants and checks user access tokens.
-Master access is granted via a local file for the sysasmin.
+Master access is granted via a local file for the admin.
 * [`monitor`](apps/monitor) - The oldest service, runs plugins and scripts on a timed basis to perform generic tasks, including checking weather, train delays, uptime status of other services, and updating LED lights on schedule.